 Describe the experience of Climbing Kilimanjaro

 I used the Marangu route with an itinerary of 6 days.
 It is the most popular route but has a lower summit rate of 60%-70%.
 It is shorter too which means less costly.
 It can however get crowded since this is the main route used by the majority of climbers.
 However, I enjoyed my hike.
-If looking for more scenic routes and higher summit success rate try the Machame or Lemosho routes.
+If looking for more scenic routes and a higher summit success rate try the Machame or Lemosho routes.

 Day 1: Marangu Gate, 1850 metres, to Mandara Hut, 2715 metres